 Stellar images are not as tight as the Prostars’, but quite acceptable nonetheless.
 Star fields are nice and star-colours good: Albireo is easily split and an enjoyable sight with these.
 Enough of the field is visible and flat to take in most objects and the good light throughput means that these go deep and diffuse DSOs, like M33, are easy to find.

-Perhaps at night it’s easier to tune out the heavy off-axis aberrations, but overall I found the Marines quite usable for astronomy.
+Perhaps at night it’s easier to ignore the off-axis aberrations, but I found the Marines quite usable for astronomy.

 Nikon Marine 7x50 IF WP vs Nikon Prostar 7x50 IF SP WP

-These binoculars share a similar name, but not much else.
-To clarify that, here’s a quick synopsis of their differences.
+These binoculars share similar numbers, but not much else.
+To clarify that, here’s a quick synopsis of their differences:

 In fact, these Marine 7x50s are also quite sharp on-axis.
 So they work rather well for astronomy, as long as you concentrate on the centre of the field, where stars are tight and bright, and ignore the time-warp tunnel effect from the off-axis curvature and astigmatism.

 Should you buy them?
 Only if they are cheap as the proverbial, in which case they might make a good binocular to leave on your canal boat, your cabin cruiser, or perhaps in your observatory.

 I habitually used to leave an old-but-good pair of Japanese 7x50s on the floor of my observatory for bored moments taking subs for imaging.
 Then the water main burst and flooded my dome, ruining the binoculars.
 These Marines would have doubtless have survived.

 Not recommended except for astronomers looking for a ‘leave them in the observatory’ pair, or perhaps for their intended purpose on the bridge of a boat.